Domestic Abuse Intervention Project - The Duluth Model (DAIP)

 Location/Institution: Broward County, FL

-A randomized control design assigned men into an experimental Duluth-type program (one-year probation and court-mandated counseling) or a control (one-year probation only) condition.
-The study followed the men for 12 months collecting data on self-reported violence using the Conflict Tactics Scale (CTS), victims' reports, and official records of re-arrests.
-Batterers were also surveyed concerning attitudes about abuse using the Inventory of Beliefs about Wife Beating Scale and the Attitudes Towards Women Scale.
-No significant differences were found in rates of severe and minor abuse, rates of re-arrest, or attitudes, beliefs, and behaviors regarding domestic violence.
-Further analysis indicated that greater age and employed status was associated with higher treatment attendance and lower rates of re-offending.
+The purpose of the study was to investigate the effectiveness of a batterer’s intervention program in reducing repeated violence among men who were convicted of misdemeanor domestic violence.
+Participants were randomly assigned to either the Domestic Abuse Intervention Project - The Duluth Model (DAIP) program or a control condition.
+Measures utilized include the Conflict Tactics Scale (CTS), the Inventory of Beliefs about Wife Beating Scale, and the Attitudes Towards Women Scale.
+Results indicate that no significant differences were found in rates of severe and minor abuse; rates of re-arrest; or attitudes, beliefs, and behaviors regarding domestic violence.
+Further analysis indicates that greater age and employed status was associated with higher treatment attendance and lower rates of re-offending.
+Limitations include low response rate from victims.

 Length of controlled postintervention follow-up: 6 and 12 months.